Plastering Calculator

 Step -1 You need to select the unit of measurement.
 The calculator has two units Feet and Meter.
 In Pakistan local labour use feet and also qoute prices in feet however, others countries like Saudia Arabia, United Arab Emirates, Oman use meter unit to calculate quantity and labour also qoute in meter.
 In the United States of America Area measuring unit is in mm and meter square.

-Step-4 Enter Plaster thickness the recomended thickness is 18mm(0.75).
+Step-4 Select Plaster thickness the recomended thickness is 18mm(0.75).

 Plastering Calculator: How to Calculate Cement, Sand & Material Quantity for Any Surface